Snack Time

 • When children feel comfortable with snack time, I add water or herbal tea, pouring it into small glass cups.
 Typically I use real glass cups unless there are special circumstances that require plastic cups.

-• This will be a small part of class where children have guidance from me and some expectations.
+• This will be a small part of the class where children have guidance from me and some expectations.
 For example, I will expect everyone who chooses to participate in the snack ceremony to sit on the mat or around the table.
 I wouldn’t serve a child snack if the child walks away.
 I will formulate my request in a positive manner: “Once you sit down, I will give you the banana.”
 I will gently point (motion) to the stool or the mat on the floor.

-• When I see that the children have mastered drinking from the cups and perhaps show some interest in pouring, I will give them the jug to pour independently.
+• When I see that the children have mastered drinking from the cups and perhaps show some interest in pouring, I will provide the jug to pour independently.
 Spilling is a big part of learning, so I will not worry about it and definitely make a point to talk to parents about it.
 It is impossible to learn about pouring liquids without spilling some.
 Also, I only fill up the jug part way, so that if the child spills the entire jug it is still not a big issue.
-I would then just offer the child a wet hand cloth to clean up the spill.
-I may realize that I introduced the jug too early if I have to control too much spilling, throwing or trying to drink from the jug.
+I would then just offer the child a wet handcloth to clean up the spill.
+I may realize that I introduced the jug too early if I have to control too much spilling, throwing, or trying to drink from the jug.
 I can wait for a few weeks and then I will re-introduce the jug then.
-And again, some spilling is actually good and experimenting in different ways with the new object (the jug) is very much expected.
+And again, some spilling is actually good, and experimenting in different ways with the new object (the jug) is very much expected.

 snack time